Sri Lanka rupee steady ahead of bond sale; Iran crude adds pressure

 “Were we to find that such activity did take place, we would have to consider our response consistent with our legal obligations.
 We cannot discuss hypothetical cases, however, or discuss how we would respond to them, except to say that any violations would immediately make the company or institution vulnerable to sanctions,” she said.

 Sri Lanka’s oil import bill could rise if it has to buy more refined oil, dealers said.
-However, the country’s foreign ministry has rejected the government spokesman’s claim.
+The country’s foreign ministry has rejected the government spokesman’s claim.

 Dealers expect the currency to be stable, if there is no pressure from the oil import bills, due to rising exports and fall in imports and private sector credit growth.